STOUT Inspiration + Action To Accelerate Your Week

 ❷ Help Those Left Behind

-Volunteer or donate to TAPS which offers compassionate care to all those grieving the loss of a military loved one.
+Volunteer or donate to an organization providing meaningful ways to honor the sacrifices made by our nation’s heroes and compassionate care for those grieving the loss of a loved one.

 ❸ Live With Gratitude